Liu Huan: Singing career

-In 2019, Liu returned to television to take part in the Hunan TV's long-running singing competition Singer (called I Am a Singer before 2017).
+In 2019, Liu returned to television to take part in Hunan TV's long-running singing competition Singer (I Am a Singer before 2017).
 On April 12, Liu was crowned the winner of Singer 2019.
-It was revealed on the final that the song he chose for the final round, which is a three-song medley themed for Empress Xiaoshengxian, was made in tribute to Yao Beina, one of the contestants from the second season of The Voice of China, who died on 16 January 2015, which received a standing ovation from the panel of 500-member judges, and won the season with 62.22% of the votes cast, the highest score attained so far in the history of I Am a Singer.
+It was revealed in the finale that the song he chose for the final round, a three-song medley themed for Empress Xiaoshengxian, was made in tribute to Yao Beina, one of the contestants from the second season of The Voice of China, who died on January 16, 2015.
+It received a standing ovation from the panel of 500-member judges, and won the season with 62.22% of the votes cast, the highest score attained at the time.

 Teaching career

-As well as being a singer-songwriter, Liu is also a teacher.
-He has taught at the University of International Relations and is currently teaching the history of Western music at the Beijing University of International Business and Economics.
-"It's a good idea to bring music to more students in China," says Liu.
+As well as being a singer-songwriter, Liu was a teacher.
+He had taught at the University of International Relations and taught the history of Western music at the Beijing University of International Business and Economics.
+"It's a good idea to bring music to more students in China," said Liu.

-Despite his pop career in China, Liu is not willing to give up his secondary job, teaching, which he considers to be a stable career.
-Liu has taught students for ten years, and he is very proud of the fact that he is one of the most popular teachers at the university.
-“There doesn’t have to be any contradictions between being a singer and a teacher, although they are totally different jobs.
+Despite his pop career in China, Liu was not willing to give up his secondary job, teaching, which he considered to be a stable career.
+Liu was very proud of the fact that he was one of the most popular teachers at the university.
+"There doesn't have to be any contradictions between being a singer and a teacher, although they are totally different jobs.
 I can focus on how to make students have more interest in music when I am in class, after that, I do have time to write songs.
-I am enjoying being a teacher.”
-His classes are crowded with other students besides his own students, who come to stand in the classroom to listen to his lectures.
+I am enjoying being a teacher."
+His classes were crowded with other students besides his own, who came to stand in the classroom to listen to his lectures.

 "Liu is perfect for us to carry out the plan because he is such an iconic figure in China's music industry," says David Jin, president and country manager of China and Northeast Asia of Harman.
-“I am a teacher so I am close to the students and know their desire for music," Liu Huan says.
-“Unlike our generation, today's students are active and curious about everything.
+"I am a teacher so I am close to the students and know their desire for music," Liu said.
+"Unlike our generation, today's students are active and curious about everything.
 They are not only interested in established musicians, but also new, alternative music."

+During Liu's lectures, he would introduce foreign words when naming people, schools, and locations, using English, French, German, and Italian.
+Liu said "My major is French, and I can speak English, too.
+With German and Italian, I only know some terms in these languages, but it doesn't mean I can speak them."